Unity-Technologies/ml-agents/docs/Migrating.md

 ## Migrating from 0.15 to latest

 ### Important changes
+* The `MLAgents` C# namespace was renamed to `Unity.MLAgents`, and other nested namespaces were similarly renamed.
 * The `--load` and `--train` command-line flags have been deprecated and replaced with `--resume` and `--inference`.
 * Running with the same `--run-id` twice will now throw an error.
 * The `play_against_current_self_ratio` self-play trainer hyperparameter has been renamed to `play_against_latest_model_ratio`